isomerpages/govtech-stp/_student-pass-holder-lane/vaccination-requirements-for-entry.md

 <div id="penalties"></div>

-### 5. Penalties for non-compliance
+### 5. Undertakings and penalties for non-compliance

-<p style="font-size:18px; line-height:1.5;">Strict enforcement action, including revocation of passes, will be taken for non-compliance or false declaration.</p>
+<p style="font-size:18px; line-height:1.5;">Student’s Pass (including In-Principle Approval) Holders and other travellers entering under the Student’s Pass Holder Lane must adhere to all requirements set out above.
+Strict enforcement action, including revocation of passes, will be taken for non-compliance or false declaration.</p>

+<p style="font-size:18px; line-height:1.5;">In addition, they must furnish to the Singapore Government, upon request:</p>

 <div id="summary"></div>